rmcurtis43/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.nba.com/spurs/"

 # Short bio (displayed in user profile at end of posts)
 bio: Sports scientist, strength and conditioning coach, athletic trainer, researcher, author.
 Interested in all things related to optimizing performance and reducing injury in sport.
-R, Shiny, SQL, CSS, Tableau, Power BI

 interests:
 - Sports Science